wei-cheng777/PS-Diffusion/README.md

 2120230639@mail.nankai.edu.cn

 ## Acknowledgements
 This project is based on the codebase of [ControlNet](https://github.com/lllyasviel/ControlNet) and [AnyDoor](https://github.com/ali-vilab/AnyDoor).
-We  appreciate these great work!
+We  appreciate these great works!